rocketpowerinc/go-pwr/RoadMap.md

 - Anyone can easily change the repo it will explore
 - Have the script run in the preview pane and not open another terminal (Might not work with gum choose)
 - When hovering over tabs with mouse or cursor add some highlighting
+- Keyboard works good on Windows,Linux but Mac I have to use Iterm2 terminal emulator

 # FYI